 Classical plume and puff dispersion models are derived from differential equations that assume that homogeneous turbulence alone is responsible for dispersing pollutants away from the plume centerline downwind of point sources.
-However, observed dispersive behavior of plumes cannot be explained in terms of turbulent diffusion alone, requiring empirical adjustment of horizontal and vertical dispersion parameters (σ) used in regulatory plume models.
+However, observed dispersive behavior of atmospheric plumes cannot be explained in terms of turbulent diffusion alone, requiring empirical adjustment of horizontal and vertical dispersion parameters ( $\sigma$ ) used in regulatory plume models.

-In this paper, a more general derivation of the dispersion behavior of a plume is provided by considering the effects of shearing motions on plume dispersion.
+In this paper, a more general Gaussian dispersion plume model is derived by considering the effects of shearing motions on plume dispersion.
 In section 2, the mathematical formulation of a steady-state plume emitted into an environment containing wind shear is presented.
 General features of this sheared plume are described in Section 3, showing more consistency with observed plume dispersion.
 Section 4 specifically addresses the effects of shear on horizontal "size" or dispersion of pollution plumes.
 Observations of typical shear magnitudes derived from profiler wind measurements are briefly presented in Section 5.
-Such measurements would be required to fully explain observed plume behavior.
+Such measurements would be required to fully explain observed pollution plumes.